GenericMappingTools/gmt/doc/rst/source/GMT_Modern.rst

 **gmt end** [ |SYN_OPT-V| ]

-This command terminates the modern mode and completes the processing of all registered figures.
+This command terminates the modern mode and finalizes the processing of all registered figures.
 The final graphics will be placed in the current directory.

 *************